-- Eating a heart-healthy diet.
+- Eat a heart-healthy diet.
 Food doesn't directly affect mitral valve regurgitation.
 But a healthy diet can help prevent other heart disease that can weaken the heart muscle.
 Eat foods that are low in saturated and trans fats, sugar, salt, and refined grains, such as white bread.
 Eat a variety of vegetables and fruits, whole grains, and proteins, such as lean meats, fish and nuts.

-- Avoiding tobacco.
+- Avoid tobacco.
 If you smoke, quit.
-Ask your doctor about resources to help you quit smoking.
+Ask your health care team about resources to help you quit smoking.
 Joining a support group may be helpful.

 Preparing for an appointment

 If you think you have mitral valve regurgitation, make an appointment to see a health care professional.
 Here's some information to help you prepare for your appointment.

 - Be aware of pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do beforehand.

 - Write down your symptoms, including any that seem unrelated to mitral valve regurgitation.

 - Write down important personal information, including a family history of heart disease, heart problems present from birth, genetic conditions, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.

 - Make a list of all medications, vitamins and supplements you take.
 Include the dosages.